AntonioFeijaoUK/www-antoniofeijao-com/docs/pages/2022-01-01-page-quotes.md

 > The killer app that got the world ready for appliances was the light bulb.
 So the light bulb is what wired the world.
 And they weren't thinking about appliances when they wired the world.
 They were really thinking about - they weren't putting electricity into the home.
 They were putting lighting into the home.

 > What we want to be is something completely new.
-There is no physical analog for what Amazon.com is becoming.
+There is no physical analogue for what Amazon.com is becoming.

 > The special ops guys and the firefighters around the world have this great phrase.
 They say, 'Slow is smooth, and smooth is fast,' and that is true.
 Everything I've accomplished in my life has been because of that attitude.